 If tended to, Eustace awakens enough to gasp and mumble.
 He repeats, "You have tried us, O God; You have refined us as silver is refined," again and again.
-Only if he is removed from the mounds and treated with (e.g., a DC 10 Medicine or Wound-wise check) will he become clear-headed enough to talk to the PCs some more and tell his story (see text box).
+Only if he is removed from the mounds and treated with bandaging will he become clear-headed enough to talk to the PCs some more and tell his story (see text box).